LightslicerGP/LightslicerGP/README.md

 ---
 ### I am a student that loves to game and code!
 - 🔭 I’m currently working on https://lightslicergp.github.io/Website/ & https://oneuihome.netlify.app/
-- 🌱 I’m currently learning HTML/CSS/JScript
+- 🌱 I’m currently learning HTML/CSS/JScript/Aoijs
 - 👯 I’m looking to collaborate on a site someone would like for me to help with
 - 🤔 I’m looking for help with some javascript terms
 - 💬 Ask me about how my day was, and my favorite quote
-- 📫 How to reach me: Lightslicerandpuzzlegamer@gmail.com or LightslicerGP on many social media (view below)
+- 📫 How to reach me: Lightslicerandpuzzlegamer@gmail.com or LightslicerGP on many social media platforms (view below)
 - 😄 Pronouns: He/Him
 - 🎂 Birthday: June 8th
 - ⚡ Fun fact: I am pretty good at minecraft parkour (OJ)